mjayari/PFE_Project/1- java_android/README.md

 # Java Android Folder
-This folder contaning the source code for the java android application
+This folder contains the source code for the java android version of the application